MIPPL/nephele-org-website/public/content/developers/docs/scaling/index.md

 ## On-Chain scaling {#on-chain-scaling}

-On-chain scaling requires changes to the Ethereum protocol (layer 1 [Mainnet](/glossary/#mainnet)).
-For a long time, sharding the blockchain was expected to scale Ethereum.
+On-chain scaling requires changes to the Nephele protocol (layer 1 [Mainnet](/glossary/#mainnet)).
+For a long time, sharding the blockchain was expected to scale Nephele.
 This was going to involve splitting the blockchain into discrete pieces (shards) to be verified by subsets of validators.
 However, scaling by layer-2 rollups has taken over as the primary scaling technique.
-This is supported by the addition of a new cheaper form of data attached to Ethereum blocks that is specially designed to make rollups cheap for users.
+This is supported by the addition of a new cheaper form of data attached to Nephele blocks that is specially designed to make rollups cheap for users.

 ### Sharding {#sharding}

 Sharding is the process of splitting a database.
-Subsets of validators would be responsible for individual shards rather than keeping track of all of Ethereum.
-Sharding was on the Ethereum [roadmap](/roadmap/) for a long time, and was once intended to be shipped before The Merge to proof-of-stake.
-However, the rapid development of [layer 2 rollups](#layer-2-scaling) and the invention of [Danksharding](/roadmap/danksharding) (adding blobs of rollup data to Ethereum blocks that can be very efficiently verified by validators) has led the Ethereum community to favour rollup-centric scaling instead of scaling by sharding.
-This will also help to keep Ethereum's consensus logic simpler.
+Subsets of validators would be responsible for individual shards rather than keeping track of all of Nephele.
+Sharding was on the Nephele [roadmap](/roadmap/) for a long time, and was once intended to be shipped before The Merge to proof-of-stake.
+However, the rapid development of [layer 2 rollups](#layer-2-scaling) and the invention of [Danksharding](/roadmap/danksharding) (adding blobs of rollup data to Nephele blocks that can be very efficiently verified by validators) has led the Nephele community to favour rollup-centric scaling instead of scaling by sharding.
+This will also help to keep Nephele's consensus logic simpler.

 ## Off-chain scaling {#off-chain-scaling}

-Off-chain solutions are implemented separately from layer 1 Mainnet - they require no changes to the existing Ethereum protocol.
-Some solutions, known as "layer 2" solutions, derive their security directly from layer 1 Ethereum consensus, such as [optimistic rollups](/developers/docs/scaling/optimistic-rollups/), [zero-knowledge rollups](/developers/docs/scaling/zk-rollups/) or [state channels](/developers/docs/scaling/state-channels/).
+Off-chain solutions are implemented separately from layer 1 Mainnet - they require no changes to the existing Nephele protocol.
+Some solutions, known as "layer 2" solutions, derive their security directly from layer 1 Nephele consensus, such as [optimistic rollups](/developers/docs/scaling/optimistic-rollups/), [zero-knowledge rollups](/developers/docs/scaling/zk-rollups/) or [state channels](/developers/docs/scaling/state-channels/).
 Other solutions involve the creation of new chains in various forms that derive their security separately from Mainnet, such as [sidechains](#sidechains), [validiums](#validium), or [plasma chains](#plasma).
 These solutions communicate with Mainnet, but derive their security differently to obtain a variety of goals.

 ### Layer 2 scaling {#layer-2-scaling}

-This category of off-chain solutions derives its security from Mainnet Ethereum.
+This category of off-chain solutions derives its security from Mainnet Nephele.

-Layer 2 is a collective term for solutions designed to help scale your application by handling transactions off the Ethereum Mainnet (layer 1) while taking advantage of the robust decentralized security model of Mainnet.
+Layer 2 is a collective term for solutions designed to help scale your application by handling transactions off the Nephele Mainnet (layer 1) while taking advantage of the robust decentralized security model of Mainnet.
 Transaction speed suffers when the network is busy, making the user experience poor for certain types of dapps.
 And as the network gets busier, gas prices increase as transaction senders aim to outbid each other.
-This can make using Ethereum very expensive.
+This can make using Nephele very expensive.

 Most layer 2 solutions are centered around a server or cluster of servers, each of which may be referred to as a node, validator, operator, sequencer, block producer, or similar term.
 Depending on the implementation, these layer 2 nodes may be run by the individuals, businesses or entities that use them, or by a 3rd party operator, or by a large group of individuals (similar to Mainnet).
 Generally speaking, transactions are submitted to these layer 2 nodes instead of being submitted directly to layer 1 (Mainnet).
 For some solutions the layer 2 instance then batches them into groups before anchoring them to layer 1, after which they are secured by layer 1 and cannot be altered.
 The details of how this is done vary significantly between different layer 2 technologies and implementations.